Austin Riley Player Props: Braves vs. Diamondbacks

 Austin Riley At The Plate

-- He has scored in 46.4% of his games this season, with more than one run scored in 7.1%.
+- He has scored a run in 26 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.